Uprova tribal loans review

 - Quick turnaround.
 Funds may be available within 30 minutes of approval.

 - Multiple payment options.
-You can choose to repay your loan by ACH transfer directly from your bank account or through a debit card.
+Choose to repay your loan by ACH transfer directly from your bank account or through a debit card.
 However, credit card payments aren’t accepted.

 - No prepayment penalty.
 Uprova doesn’t charge a fee if you choose to pay off your loan early.
 In fact, it’s encouraged — the sooner you close your account, the less interest you’ll accrue.